joannakl/cs102/syllabus.markdown

 - If you miss one of the in-class paper-based quizzes (PBQs), the part of the grade based on PBQs will be based on the remaining ones.
 You need to notify Professor Klukowska about a missed PBQ, otherwise the grade for such a quiz will count as zero. <br/>
 If you miss more than one PBQ, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

-- If you miss one of the in-class coding quizzes (CQs), the part of the grade based on CQs will be based on the remaining ones.
+- If you miss one of the in-class coding quizzes (CQs), its score will be replaced by your score on the next coding exam (midterm or final).
 You need to notify Professor Klukowska about a missed CQ, otherwise the grade for such a quiz will count as zero. <br/>
-If you miss more than one CQ, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

 - If you miss one of the code reading projects, the part of the grade based on CRPs will be based on the remaining ones.
 You need to notify Professor Klukowska about a missed CRP, otherwise the grade for such a project will count as zero. <br/>
 If you miss more than one CRP, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

 - If you miss either part of the midterm exam, the corresponding part of the final exam will be counted in its place.
 You should contact Professor Klukowska about a missed midterm exam right away, otherwise the grade may be counted as zero.

 - If you miss the final exam, you should request a grade of _incomplete_ for the course.
 You will need to take an alternative make-up exam at the start of the following regular semesters (either spring or fall) at the time and place chosen by the instructor.
-You can request a grade of _incomplete_ on Albert.
+You must request a grade of _incomplete_ on Albert.

 - If you miss the due date for one of the programming projects, refer to the section below.